 Coping is the way we deal with stress from adversity, disadvantage and other problems in our lives.
-Some examples of coping mechanisms are drinking alcohol, self harm, flipping out or talking about your feelings with a friend.
+Some examples of coping mechanisms are drinking alcohol, self harm, suicidal ideation/desire, flipping out or talking about your feelings with a friend.
 CHANGE PPT SLIDE